stonepros/stone/doc/releases/firefly.rst

 Notable Changes
 ---------------

-* ceph-dencoder: do not needlessly link to librgw, librados, etc. (Sage Weil)
+* stone-dencoder: do not needlessly link to librgw, librados, etc. (Sage Weil)
 * do not needlessly link binaries to leveldb (Sage Weil)
 * mon: fix mon crash when no auth keys are present (#8851, Joao Eduardo Luis)
 * osd: fix cleanup (and avoid occasional crash) during shutdown (#7981, Sage Weil)